 - 8 green beans

-- 1 ⅗ cups (400ml) bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article) (A)
+- 1 cup bonito dashi (awase dashi) (For information on how to make bonito dashi and awase dashi, please refer to the linked article.)

 Instructions

-- Prepare the vegetables as follows;Potatoes: Peel and cut them into bite-sized pieces.Onion: Cut it in half and then slice it into wedges about 0.5 inch (1.3cm) thick.Carrot: Cut it into quarters lengthwise and then into bite-sized pieces.Green beans: Remove the ends and strings, then cut them into 1.2 inch (3cm) lengths.
+- Prepare the vegetables as follows:Potatoes: Cut them into bite-sized pieces.Onion: Slice it into ⅓-inch (8mm) thick pieces.Carrot: Cut it into bite-sized pieces.Green beans: Remove the ends and strings, then cut them into 1.2-inch (3cm) lengths.

-- Add A (bonito dashi and sake) to the pot and bring it to a boil.
-Once it begins boiling, skim off any scum, cover the pot with an otoshi-buta (drop-lid), and let it simmer over low heat for 10 minutes.
+- Add seasonings (dashi, sake, mirin, and sugar) to the pot and bring it to a boil.
+Once boiling, skim off any scum and cover the pot with an otoshi-buta.
+Let it simmer over low heat for 15 minutes.

 Notes